asandikci/liderahenk-ahenk-go/README.md

 Ahenk-go is a Linux agent written in Go which enables Lider to manage & monitor clients remotely.

 ## Packaging
-1. Install necessary packages (You dont need this step if you are using docker file)
+1. Install necessary packages (You dont need this step if you are using docker file [godeb](https://git.aliberksandikci.com.tr/Liderahenk/ahenk-docs/src/branch/main/dev/environment.md#creating-docker-development-environment))
 ```sh
 sudo apt install sudo dpkg-dev debhelper golang-any
 ```